The account of St. Anthony of Padua speaking in tongues early in the thirteenth century.

-St. Anthony of Padua allegedly spoke before a mixed ethnic and linguistic gathering of Catholic authorities while the audience miraculously heard him in their own languages.
+St. Anthony of Padua allegedly spoke in the language of the Holy Spirit before a mixed ethnic and linguistic gathering of Catholic authorities.
+These people miraculously heard him in their own languages.

 This event perhaps is a later addition to the legend of St. Anthony, but the narrative gives valuable insights into what the people during this era perceived the miracle of tongues to be.

 Anthony of Padua (1195 to 1231 AD) “was a Portuguese Catholic priest and friar of the Franciscan Order.
 He was born and raised by a wealthy family in Lisbon and died in Padua, Italy.
 Noted by his contemporaries for his forceful preaching and expert knowledge of scripture, he was the second-most-quickly canonized saint after Peter of Verona.
 He was proclaimed a Doctor of the Church on 16 January 1946.
 He is also the patron saint of finding things or lost people.”1

 Such an assertion about speaking in tongues forces the critical reader to look further into the original account itself.
 In this case, two texts were found written in the Latin describing this same event.
 In accordance to the goals of The Gift of Tongues Project, English translations are provided along with the Latin originals.
 Normally the English translations, analysis, and Latin source texts are broken into three distinct blog entries.
 However, this instance is very brief, so all three are blended together into one blog article.